hubertekvall/Curvature-Cache/README.md

 # Curvature Cache
- "Simple tool to automatically bake curvature information into the objects vertex colors.
-Useful for edge masking etc"
+ Simple tool for quickly baking curvature information into the object's vertex colors.
+Useful for edge masking etc